Chandrayaan-1: Earth orbit burns

-The fourth orbit-raising manoeuvre took place on 29 October 2008 at 02:08 UTC when the spacecraft's engine was fired for about three minutes, raising its apogee to 267000 km and the perigee to 465 km.
+The fourth orbit-raising maneuver took place on 29 October 2008 at 02:08 UTC when the spacecraft's engine was fired for about three minutes, raising its apogee to 267000 km and the perigee to 465 km.
 This extended its orbit to a distance more than half the way to the Moon.
 In this orbit, the spacecraft took about six days to go around the Earth once.